neffo/bing-wallpaper-gnome-extension/README.md

 ## System Requirements

-GNOME 3.36+ or 40+ (Ubuntu 20.04 LTS or later, older versions of the extension work with 3.18+, but are no longer supported).
+GNOME 45+ (Ubuntu 24.04 LTS or later, older versions of the extension work with 3.18+, but are no longer supported).

 ## Package dependencies